-TECNO scaled up the Camon CX in the design department, apparently not the kind that we expected from the Camon series.
-A great design that simply qualifies a design to be categorized as a premium phone is what you get and that feeling you get when people just look at your hand and ask for the make or model of phone you holding.
-TECNO Camon CX just takes that premium look and feel with its metallic casing, slim body and an overall great design.
+TECNO scaled up the Camon CX in the design department, definitely not the kind we expected from the Camon series.
+A sleek that befits a premium phone, the TECNO Camon CX just takes on a metallic casing, slim body and an overall comfortable grip.

 So because the Camon CX is a camera phone, you can’t help but notice the conspicuous 16MP camera and a dual flash at the front.
-Although the front is just a plain as it is, the back seem very attracting with the metal casing, the 16MP camera and a LED sitting at the top left and the finger print sensor.
+Although the front is just as plain as can be, the back is more attractive; with the metal casing, 16MP camera and a LED sitting at the top left corner and the finger print sensor right below.

-The fingerprint sensor is the security feature on the CX, apparently the first time it will be appearing on a Camon device.
-I am particularly glad that the fingerprint has been used to replace the Eyeprint security which was on the Camon C9, a bootless feature that hardly anyone whose has the Camon C9 uses.
-Apart from the security function of the fingerprint scanner, it has a touch function which permits users accept in-coming calls and to take pictures by placing a finger on the scanner.
+The fingerprint sensor is the security feature on the CX, and the first time it will be appearing on a Camon device.
+I am particularly glad that the fingerprint has been used to replace the Eyeprint security which was on the Camon C9, a bootless feature that hardly anyone who’s had the Camon C9 uses.
+Apart from the security function of the fingerprint scanner, it has a touch function which permits users to accept in-coming calls and to take pictures by placing a finger on the scanner.

-TECNO keeps satisfying the need of dual SIM die-hards, there is a SIM tray that takes up two SIM cards and a separate memory card slot for memory expansion.
+TECNO keeps satisfying the need for dual SIM die-hards.
+On this device, there is a SIM tray that takes up two SIM cards and a separate memory card slot for memory expansion.

-The design also did away with the dual speaker grill, now we have just one right below the device alongside the USB/charging port while the navigation keys are now placed on-screen.
+The design also did away with the dual speaker grill, now there’s just one speaker right at the base of the device beside the USB/charging port while the navigation keys are now placed on-screen.

 The display is also impressive at 5.5-inches with full HD resolution.
-Not only is the display so bright that I never cranked the brightness to maximum, colours look balanced and real unlike previous TECNO devices where colours are sometimes over saturated.
-Multimedia experience is also fancy with great viewing angles and loud audio to complement the viewing experience.
+Not only is the display bright enough that cranking the brightness to maximum was no use, colours look balanced and natural compared to previous TECNO devices where colours are sometimes over saturated.
+Multimedia experience is also fanciful with impressive viewing angles and loud audio to complement the viewing experience.

-Visibility under the sun is also good so long the brightness is set beyond the minimum or allowed to automatically adjust itself.
-All through my time with the device, I just set the brightness at the mid-level but turn it to the minimum only at night.
+Visibility under the sun is also good as long as the brightness is set beyond the minimum or allowed to automatically adjust itself.
+All through my time with the device, I set the brightness at the mid-level but turned it to the minimum only at night.

 Being a dedicated camera phone, one would probably be prompted to always take more pictures.
 Pictures and selfie lovers would love the photo capabilities like being able to take photos at night without worry – all thanks to the dual LED flash beside the 16MP front camera.
-Selfies can be taken comfortably at night; however the back camera does just a good job at 16MP with 4 LED lights in the flashlight compartment.
+Selfies can be taken comfortably at night; however the back camera does an average job at 16MP with 4 LED lights in the flashlight compartment.
 TECNO calls this Ring flash.

-…and below is a fully zoomed in image of the same picture still looking good without loosing much of its quality.
+…and below is a fully zoomed in image of the same picture looking almost detailed without losing much of its quality.

-TECNO somehow didn’t get camera settings freaks like me too excited because manual settings on the camera are yet to be enabled.
-If only we had the freedom to adjust ISO, shutter speed, white balance among other settings, it would have passed as an ultimate camera but they redeem the brand to a certain degree where the option to switch camera resolutions so as to adjust picture sizes have been added.
+TECNO somehow didn’t get pro camera settings hounds like me too excited because manual settings on the camera are yet to be enabled.
+If only we had the freedom to adjust ISO, shutter speed, white balance among other settings, it would have passed as an ultimate camera but they redeem the brand to a certain degree where the option to switch camera resolutions so as to adjust picture sizes are added.

-Now that we all enjoy making memes and photo filters, the Camon CX camera may just ease us the stress of depending on third party apps to create our personalized meme and filters with its built-in customized portrait filter.
+Now that we all enjoy making memes and photo filters, the Camon CX camera may just ease us the stress of depending on third party apps to create our personalized memes and filters with its built-in customized portrait filter.
 (Text in image below can be edited)

 Features, performance and battery

 The Camon CX runs on Android Nougat 7.0 with an overlay of TECNO’s proprietary HiOS interface.
-The feel of HiOS on this device looks different from other devices running the same UI, perhaps TECNO keeps working and improving on the UI upon every device till it gets a satisfactory review, however it doesn’t look so bad here with a bright coloured theme but it still looks basic and flat.
+The feel of HiOS on this device looks different from other devices running the same UI, perhaps TECNO keeps working and improving on the UI upon every device till it gets a satisfactory review, however it doesn’t look so bad from where we stand (😊) with a bright coloured theme albeit basic and flat.

-On the default home screen, the last window when you scroll to the left which used to be the Boom Player Boomplay window for quick access to music player has now been replaced.
+On the default home screen, Boomplay window for quick access to the music player has been replaced.
 What you now have is a window split into two comprising of ‘commonly used apps’ and ‘Headlines’.
 The former pulls up the four most used app while the latter aggregates news headlines from various websites.
-I didn’t find this fascinating because I was stuck with the default news sources without the freedom to choose the news sources I want.
+I didn’t find this fascinating because I was stuck with the default news sources without the freedom to choose the news sources I wanted.

-Power is supplied by the 1.5GHz Octa-core processor while RAM size is 2GB and internal memory is 16GB.
-Before you begin to say 16GB is small, don’t forget that there is a memory card slot with which you can slam a memory card to increase memory to 128GB.
+The device has a 1.5GHz Octa-core processor while RAM size is 2GB and internal memory is 16GB.
+While some will opine that 16GB is small, don’t forget that there is a memory card slot with which you can slam a memory card to increase memory to 128GB.

-There is no gainsaying that the Camon CX is a good device that I can recommend for anyone who loves to take beautiful pictures, a 16MP front and back camera with very bright flash just does a good job of delivering quality photos.
-Apart from the camera, the device is blessed with an eye popping design, metal casing, Slim body, handy and being light weight all make the CX a favourite device.
+There is no gainsaying that the Camon CX is a device I’d recommend for anyone who is an acclaimed selfie king/queen.
+The 16MP front and back camera with very bright flash both do a good job of delivering quality photos.
+Apart from the camera, the device is pimped with an eye popping design, metal casing, slim body, comes quite handy and light weight.